 DS: It's all those things and more.
-Forecasting is sort of like remembering, except you're walking backwards into it, and there aren't any leavings available to sift through.
+Forecasting sort of like remembering, except you're walking backwards into it, and there aren't any leavings available to sift through.
 When I use the word augury, I'm talking about projecting.
 It's anticipatory and conjectural.
 It could be tied to signs of narrative or melodic convention.
 It could be speculation based on cadence, or a product of pressures built though editing, setting, gesture, framing, what's beyond the frame, etc. Without augury there's no suspense, or surprise, or rhythm.
-There's a channelizing of attention, or yes - a listening for.
+There's a channelizing of attention, or ves - a listening for.
 I believe in listening.
 Radical listening.
 Attentiveness is powerful.
-Observation, in its potential to cede space and agency, is powerful.
-We should question the habitual.
+Observation, in its potential to cede space and agency, is powerful. should question We habitual.
 Ouestion bricks.
 Question the height of the curb.
 Which station our radio gets left tuned to.
 The route we favor.
 Notice who speaks.
 Who gets the last word.
 Be curious why certain renditions of events are given more credence than others.
 Be answerable for what we learn how to see.1

-1 These last few sentences are adapted from Yes, Virginia, reality is worth caring about, my contribution to "Qu'est-ce que le réel?
+TOP: from Kings of the Sky MIDDLE: from THE BLVD BOTTOM: from Ray's Birds NEXT PAGE: array of Chladni forms These last few sentences are adapted from Yes, Virginia, reality is worth caring about, my contribution to "Qu'est-ce que le réel?
 Des cinéastes prennent position" (ed. by Andréa Picard, 2018), which is, in turn, deeply indebted to the thoughts of Georges Perec and Donna Haraway - DS